theashwin/smart-recall/PROPOSAL.md

 **Ashwin Nandkishor Patil [anpatil2@illinois.edu] [Team Lead]**

 ### What topic have you chosen?
 Why is it a problem?
 How does it relate to the theme and to the class?
-Intelligent Notes Recall using Browser Extension, it uses three main topics taught during the class: **Language Models, Relevant Search and Relevance Feedback.**
+Intelligent Notes Recall using Browser Extension, as time passes the percent of information retained from any notes or resource exponentially decreases, so as to combat the forgetting curve frequent recall / revision is utmost important.
+It uses three main topics taught during the class: **Language Models, Relevant Search and Relevance Feedback.**

 ### Briefly describe any datasets, algorithms or techniques you plan to use
 + Language Models for creating document embeddings for notes using word embeddings.